RyshchukDmytro/Weather_API/README.md

 I use openweathermap.org API for this application.

 Time:
-- Core of app - 2 hours
+- Core of app(MVP) - 2 hours
 - UI of app - 4 hours
 - Refactoring - 2 hours
-- Forecast - 2 hours
+- Forecast hours mode - 2 hours
-- Using Cyrillic alphabet - 1 hour
+- Using Cyrillic alphabet in searching - 1 hour
 ----------------------------------
 - TOTAL - 11 hours